AndreaAlberti07/Heart-Disease-Recognition/README.md

 The models developed in this study demonstrated promising results in classifying heart sound recordings.
 MLP_Ensemble5 showed significant accuracy in identifying pathological heart sounds, achieving TPRs of 43.4%, 74.3%, 86.6%, and 95.8% at the 1%, 5%, 10%, and 20% FPR levels, respectively.
-MLP_Ensemble2 provided better overall performance with integrated explainability features.
+MLP_Ensemble2 provided better overall performance, detecting also the type of disease and integrating explainability features.
+The model showed a macro F1 score of 81.58 and an MCC of 81.53.
 These models can potentially assist in early diagnosis and improve patient outcomes.

 ## License